llvm/llvm-project/clang/docs/BoundsSafety.rst

 A bounds annotation defines an invariant for the pointer type, and the model ensures that this invariant remains true.
 In the example below, pointer ``p`` annotated with ``__counted_by(count)`` must always point to a memory buffer containing at least ``count`` elements of the pointee type.
-Increasing the value of ``count``, like in the example below, would violate this invariant and permit out-of-bounds access to the pointer.
-To avoid this, the compiler emits either a compile-time error or a run-time trap.
-Section `Maintaining correctness of bounds annotations`_ provides more details about the programming model.
+Changing the value of ``count``, like in the example below, may violate this invariant and permit out-of-bounds access to the pointer.
+To avoid this, the compiler employs compile-time restrictions and emits run-time checks as necessary to ensure the new count value doesn't exceed the actual length of the buffer.
+Section `Maintaining correctness of bounds annotations`_ provides more details about this programming model.

 .. code-block:: c

+   int g;

    void foo(int *__counted_by(count) p, size_t count) {
-      count++; // violates the invariant of __counted_by }
+      count++; // may violate the invariant of __counted_by count--; // may violate the invariant of __counted_by if count was 0. count = g; // may violate the invariant of __counted_by
+                 // depending on the value of `g`.
+   }

 The requirement to annotate all pointers with explicit bounds information could